ToshioCP/Gtk4-tutorial/gfm/sec20.md

 Options "-WI, --export-dynamic" CFLAG is necessary when you compile the application.
 You can achieve this by adding "export_dynamic: true" argument to executable function in `meson.build`.
 And be careful that the handler must be defined without 'static' class.
-- 54-76: Put GtkScrolledWindow and GtkDrawingArea into GtkBox.
+- 54-76: Puts GtkScrolledWindow and GtkDrawingArea into GtkBox.
 GtkBox has "homogeneous property with TRUE value, so the two children have the same width in the box.
 TfeTextView is a child of GtkScrolledWindow.